Pennsylvania Railroad class S1

 The PRR S1 class steam locomotive (nicknamed "The Big Engine") was a single experimental duplex locomotive of the Pennsylvania Railroad.
 It was designed to demonstrate the advantages of duplex drives espoused by Baldwin Chief Engineer Ralph P. Johnson.
-It was the longest and heaviest rigid frame reciprocating steam locomotive that was ever built.
 The streamlined Art Deco styled shell of the locomotive was designed by Raymond Loewy.

 The S1 had a unique 6-4-4-6 wheel arrangement, meaning that it had two pairs of cylinders, each driving two pairs of driving wheels.
 To achieve stability at fast passenger train speeds (above 100 mph), articulation was not used.
 The S1 was completed on January 31, 1939, at Altoona shop, and was numbered 6100.